Soulmate-Lights/soulmate-example/README.md

 To connect your Soulmate to HomeKit, first add your Soulmate to WiFi using the Soulmate app.

-Then open the Home app on your device, and use this QR code:
+Then point your phone's camera at QR code to set it up:

 ![QR code](https://github.com/Soulmate-Lights/soulmate-core/blob/master/qrcode.png?raw=true)